-The four lobes of the cerebrum, plus the cerebellum and the brainstem.
-Alzheimer's disease starts in the temporal lobe.
-Illustration provided by 3DScience.com.
-Used with permission.
+Left: The four lobes of the cerebrum, plus the cerebellum and the brainstem.
+Right: The cerebellum and brainstem are at the back of your head below the cerebrum.
+Alzheimer's disease starts in the temporal lobe in an area called the hippocampus.
+Source: Copyright, Zygote Media Group, Inc. Used with permission.
+Right: National Institutes of Health, Source: iStock/jambojam.
+Public domain.